sculptures • permaculture • primitive technology • kayaking • links • index • about

 Hybrid bags

 The hybrid bag is a regular sleeping bag when you want it to be...or a parka or a suit.
 Sleeping, cooking, walking, lounging or relieving yourself, you are always surrounded by warmth.
 And arms in or out, foot box open or closed, hybrid bags are readily adjustable for changing nighttime temps.
-The bag in the upper left is a Western Mountaineering Linelite.
+The bag in the upper left is a modified Western Mountaineering Linelite which is no longer being made.
 The other bag is a Feathered Friends Rock Wren w/ a waterproof/breathable shell.

 To the right of the tape measure is a popular 35° 16 oz sleeping bag w/ fleece pants & jacket.
 Total weight = 2lb 8oz.
 To the left is the 35° Feathered Friends Rock Wren hybrid bag shown above & below.
 No need for additional clothes.
 Weight = 1lb 12oz.

 Eliminating redundancy is an easy way to minimize weight and bulk.
-A good example of this can be seen in the photo to the right comparing a hybrid bag to a conventional bag with cool weather camp wear.
+An example of this can be seen in the photo to the right comparing a hybrid bag to a conventional bag with with fleece camp wear.
 With the highly versatile hybrid, it is possible to get by without packing any additional camp clothing, even when the temps are cool.
-On top of that, with its center zip, arm openings and drawstring bottom, the hybrid offers a slew of night time venting options making them very comfortable to sleep in.
-The hybrid is also wonderfully cozy to lounge around in on a cool evening and works well while performing light camp duties.
+The hybrid is also wonderfully cozy to lounge around in on a cool evening and works ok while performing light camp duties.

 Cooking dinner in the Feathered Friends Rock Wren.